ministryofjustice/hale-platform/README.md

 remove plugins, modify the composer.json file in the root of this directory.

 ## Deployment
-Our deployment pipeline uses GitActions to deploy to our various environments.
+Our deployment pipeline uses GitActions to deploy to our various environments

 Hale platform can be deployed to 4 environments:
 - Demonstration